Can you get car insurance with a suspended license?

 What happens if I drive with a suspended license?

-Driving while your license is suspended is against the law and can mean serious consequences, like pricey fines or even jail time.
-If you’re caught driving with a suspended license, you might also be dropped by your current insurance company.
+Driving while your license is suspended is against the law and can mean high fines and even jail time.
+You can also be dropped by your current insurance company if you drive with a suspended license.

-It’s likely your insurance rates would go up in the future, too.
-On average, we found that the cost of car insurance after being caught driving with a suspended license is $3,081 per year.
-That’s nearly double the average cost for drivers with a clean record.
+Your insurance rates will go up in the future, too.
+On average, we found that the cost of car insurance after being caught driving with a suspended license is $3,081 per year, which is nearly double the average cost for drivers with a clean record.

 Company